Compressed air can be used to supply clean breathing air to respiratory protective equipment.

 - Place the compressor air intake well away from sources of contaminants, particularly exhaust gases from operating plant, equipment or vehicles, or areas where exhaust fumes may accumulate.

-- Establish and maintain a comprehensive respiratory protection program where respirators, including helmets and hoods.
-The program should include information about how to safely manage sources of air for air-supplied respirators.
+- Establish and maintain a comprehensive respiratory protection program which includes information about how to safely manage sources of air for air-supplied respirators.

 - Perform scheduled, periodic inspections and maintenance by a competent person on all equipment to ensure it is continuously maintained in safe operating condition.
 For example:

 - carry out a daily visual inspection of RPE and breathing air systems, including the compressor, to identify potential problems